fikriyusrihan/fikriyusrihan/README.md

 ### Hi there 👋, I'm Fikri
 🌱 I’m currently learning Data Science with Python
-📫 My email : fikriyusrihan@gmail.com
+📫 How to reach me: fikriyusrihan@gmail.com;
 <!--
 **fikriyusrihan/fikriyusrihan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.